 Adaptive Camping

-Sam and his Dad, Eric, at a Cub Scout campout.
+Sam at Cub Scout Camp 2016

 What is adaptive camping?
 To us it means applying creative solutions to enjoy our outdoor environment.
 Such as tools that can help with needed tasks or modified equipment to make its use easier or finding existing resources to use.